Fisker Inc.: Vehicles

+Released

 Fisker Ocean

 On March 18, 2019, Fisker announced an all-electric SUV to be launched in 2021.
-It is intended to be the first of three in a lineup of mass-market all-electric vehicles designed by Henrik Fisker and originally planned to be produced in the US.
-Later named the Fisker Ocean, the company advertises that it will have a range of "close to 300 miles", available on the lowest-cost option.
-The SUV will be offered in both rear- and all-wheel drive.
-The company states that it will be supplied by a lithium-ion battery pack with a capacity of around 80 kWh and a solar panel roof as a range extender, adding approximately 1,000 free miles of range per year.
-The company claims that the Fisker Ocean is being designed with a large number of recycled materials and with sustainability in mind.
+It was intended to be the first of three in a lineup of mass-market all-electric vehicles designed by Henrik Fisker and originally planned to be produced in the US.
+Later named the Fisker Ocean, the company advertised that it would have a range of "close to 300 miles", available on the lowest-cost option.

+The SUV was offered in both front- and all-wheel drive.
+The company stated that it would be supplied by a lithium-ion battery pack with a capacity of around 80 kWh and a solar panel roof as a range extender, adding around 1,500 miles of range per year.
+The company claimed it was being designed with a large number of recycled materials and with sustainability in mind.

+Prototypes

-Fisker PEAR
+Fisker Pear

-The PEAR is an announced "urban" electric vehicle planned by Fisker.
-The company intends to charge $29,900 before taxes and incentives in the US.
-The PEAR is planned to be built at Foxconn's plant in Lordstown, Ohio using the Foxconn MIH EV platform with an initial production target of 250,000 annually.
-As of February 15, 2022, Fisker Inc. has started to take reservations for the PEAR.
+The Pear was an "urban" electric vehicle planned by Fisker.
+The company intended to charge $29,900 before taxes and incentives in the US.
+The Pear was planned to be built at Foxconn's plant in Lordstown, Ohio using the Foxconn MIH EV platform with an initial production target of 250,000 annually.
+However, as of October 2024, the Pear has been cancelled due to Fisker filing for bankruptcy.

+Fisker Ronin

+A prototype of a sports car called the Fisker Ronin was unveiled on 3 August 2023.

+Fisker Alaska

+A prototype of a pickup truck called the Fisker Alaska was unveiled on 3 August 2023.